-Hi!
-This is a space I use for sharing my writing and travel musings.
+This is a space I use for sharing my travel musings and other creative pursuits.

-Now I am a student at Harvard University concentrating in Social Anthropology with a secondary in Environmental Science and Public Policy.
+Now I am a student at Harvard University concentrating in Social Anthropology with a secondary in Environmental Science and Public Policy, graduating in 2020.